 This project succeeded primarily because it ensured the early engagement of key stakeholders, the iterative development of a remediation standard and the continuous confirmation of risk issues, risk appetite and ownership of files moving to BAU at file sign-off.
 As a result of this risk-based approach, the institution came to a common understanding of its risks, enabling the efficient identification of risk exposures to implement a risk-based action plan for full remediation.
 The applied concept of remediating risk, not files, was a success for all parties.
 The process was a success for the client, which now has a better understanding of its risk, and for the regulator, because the process gave the regulator a clear view of the risks the firm was trying to manage.

 Using Risk to Break the Remediation Cycle

 It is no longer necessary for financial institutions to spend significant resources in costly KYC remediation projects if they follow a risk-based approach that seeks to remediate risk rather than KYC files.
-Taking this approach allows firms to better understand their risk exposure, and by prioritizing data points according to risk, they can streamline the KYC process significantly.
+Taking this approach allows firms to better understand their risk exposure, and by prioritising data points according to risk, they can streamline the KYC process significantly.
 By rapidly identifying gaps in the KYC data, firms can target the biggest risk of all, which is a lack of knowledge.

-Once files are remediated to a common standard, firms can prioritize remediation on those highest-risk areas, taking time to address those deemed to be lower risk.
+Once files are remediated to a common standard, firms can prioritise remediation on those highest-risk areas, taking time to address those deemed to be lower risk.
 By putting in place a robust and comprehensive periodic review process, firms can break the KYC remediation cycle once and for all.